 Earlier that evening, the couple dined with friends at their hotel's tapas restaurant, while Madeleine and her younger twin siblings Sean and Amelie, both two, slept soundly in their hotel room just 55 metres away from the restaurant.
 It was agreed that one parent would check on the children throughout the evening, to ensure all was well.

 Madeleine's father Gerry carried out the first check, at 9:05pm.
 But at 10pm, when Kate McCann went to check on her young children, Madeleine was gone.

 She was missing from her bed, while her younger siblings slept soundly beside her.

 Very quickly, the McCann parents became prime suspects in their daughter's disappearance.

-But the McCann's refused to be involved in the documentary, citing the ongoing police investigation into her disappearance.
+But the McCann family refused to be involved in the project, citing the ongoing police investigation into their daughter's disappearance.

-"We are aware that Netflix are planning to screen a documentary in March 2019 about Madeleine's disappearance," the McCanns wrote in a statement addressing the documentary.
+"We are aware that Netflix are planning to screen a documentary in March 2019 about Madeleine's disappearance," Kate and Gerry McCann wrote in a statement at the time.

 "The production company told us that they were making the documentary and asked us to participate.
 We did not see and still do not see how this programme will help the search for Madeleine and, particularly given there is an active police investigation, could potentially hinder it," the statement read.

 "Consequently, our views and preferences are not reflected in the programme."